julelang/jule/README.md

 > [Website documentation](https://julelang.github.io/website/pages/docs.html?page=getting-started-install-from-source) for install from source.

 There are scripts prepared for compiling of JuleC. <br>
-These scripts are written to run from the home directory.
+These scripts are written to run from the home directory:

-`build` scripts used for compile. <br>
++ `build`: scripts used for compile. <br>
-`brun` scripts used for compile and execute if compiling is successful.
++ `brun`: scripts used for compile and execute if compiling is successful.

 [Go to scripts directory](scripts)